MacL3an/GentleGuide/README.md

 # GentleGuide
-Learning React by creating an online guide book
+Learning React by creating an online guide book.